shajiafatima721/Full-Stack-E-commerce-website/shopease-ecommerce-mern/ecommerce-app/README.md

 - [ ] Log in as the seeded admin and: add a product with images, edit it, update an order's status, change a user's role

 ---

-## 🎥 Demo Video & Submission

-This README covers the source code.
-For your assignment submission, remember to:
-1. Push this repository to GitHub with this README.
-2. Record a short screen-capture walking through: registration/login, browsing & search, cart & checkout, order history, and the admin panel (products/orders/users).
-3. Post the video on LinkedIn with a short write-up (project overview, tech stack, key features, and a link to this GitHub repo), tagging your instructors.

----

-## 📄 License

-This project was built for educational purposes as part of a course assignment.